SaminSarker05/ToTheMoon/README.md

 Samin - Created y-axis for graph that adjusts to user mouse drag and added ticker symbol and for stock displayed.

+5/31

+Taee - Helped Samin start textbox tool and researched user text input in processing.

+Samin - Started new textbox tool and was able to create new button and ability to insert placeholder text anywhere on screen.